 The tech industry is one of the fastest-growing industries.
-According to the Bureau of Labor Statistics (BLS), occupations in computer and information technology (IT) is projected to grow 12% in the next decade — much faster than all other occupations.
-Additionally, the average wage for IT and computing jobs was $88,240, according to 2019 BLS data.
+According to the Bureau of Labor Statistics (BLS), occupations in computer and information technology (IT) are projected to grow 12% in the next decade — much faster than all other occupations.
+Moreover, the average wage for IT and computing jobs was $88,240, according to 2019 BLS data.
 While the tech industry can provide fulfilling careers and abundant paychecks, research has shown that IT and computing jobs are dominated by males.

 The National Center for Women and Information Technology (NCWIT) reports that while 57% of the workforce is made up of women, only 26% hold computing jobs.
 The NCWIT states that the participation percentage has been declining since 1991 when it reached a high of 36%.
 Additionally, 56% of women leave their careers at a mid-level point, making the quit-rate for females two times higher than men’s.